 This week’s blog post is something a little bit different!

-I’m giving you a sneak peek of the Birth Beat online childbirth course, sharing a video from one of the modules with my tips for getting baby into the ideal birthing position.
-These tips will help baby to get into the best position possible, giving you a greater chance of having a more comfortable, efficient and faster labour.
+I’m giving you a sneak peek of the Birth Beat Ultimate Online Birth Course, sharing a video from one of the modules.
+These tips will help you get your baby into the best position possible, giving you a greater chance of having a more comfortable, efficient, and faster labour.

 Why is the position of the baby so important?